maartensap/riveter-nlp/README.md

 ### Installation instructions

-These instructions have been tested on OSX and Windows machines.
-We have not tested these instructions in Colab or other environments.
+These instructions have been tested on OSX machines.
+We have not tested these instructions in other environments.

 1. We strongly recommend creating a new virtual environment.
 Activate this environment before installing and before running the code.